mengelhard/mmci_applied_ds/model_evaluation.md

 ## Instructions

-- Questions should be answered as briefly as possible.
+- Please answer each question as briefly as possible.
 One to two sentences is ideal but not required.
 - For **Assignment 1** (evaluate [Khera et al.](https://jamanetwork.com/journals/jamacardiology/fullarticle/2777055)), please answer questions 1-4, 6, and 11-16 only.
 There are 11 questions in total.
 Each correct or thoughtful response (as appropriate) will receive 1 point, and the assignment will be graded on a 10-point scale.
 - For **all other assignments**, please answer all questions.
 There are 16 questions in total.
 Each correct or thoughtful response (as appropriate) will receive 1 point, and the assignment will be graded on a 15-point scale.